-• Southern and Western Europe, comprising production plants located in France, Italy, Spain and Portugal.
-Verallia's operations in this region are focused mainly on bottles of still and sparkling wines and spirits containers, market segments characterised by export-driven growth;

-- Northern and Eastern Europe, comprising sites located in Germany, the United Kingdom, Russia, Poland and Ukraine.
-The Group's activities in Northern and Eastern Europe are focused mainly on beer bottles, particularly in Germany, as well as food jars and bottles, largely for local markets and the premium spirits market; - Latin America, comprising sites located in Brazil, Argentina and Chile.
+- Southern and Western Europe, comprising production plants located in France, Italy, Spain and Portugal.
+Verallia's operations in this region consist of bottles of still and semi-sparkling wines and spirits containers, market segments characterised by export-driven growth; - Northern and Eastern Europe, comprising sites located in Germany, the United Kingdom, Russia, Poland and Ukraine.
+The Group's operations in Northern and Eastern Europe consist of bottles for beer, particularly in Germany, and jars and bottles for food, mostly for local markets and for the premium spirits market; - Latin America, comprising sites located in Brazil, Argentina and Chile.
 The Group's activities in Latin America are focused mainly on bottles for still wines, a market segment dominated by exports, as well as beer bottles, particularly in Brazil.